luhao007/WoW-Addons/AddOns/ButtonForge/ReadMe.txt

 History:
+19-Nov-2020		v1	- Updated for Wow v9.0 - This update is provided by xfsbill , jee_dae (possibly others ?) - thanks for keeping a version of the addon working all this time!

 26-July-2018		v0.9.50 - Updated for Wow v8.0 - this update is provided by DT85 (Zaranias - Aman'thul) & DandierSphinx...
 A big thanks for this!!!
 							- The below issues all prevented Button Forge functioning correctly or in some cases at all
 								- Corrected issue with removed UPDATE_WORLD_STATES event